rjrudin/slush-marklogic-spring-boot/templates/README.md

     yarn install --ignore-engines

+The change to Yarn instead of Bower isn't fully in effect yet, so still need to run "bower install":

+    bower install

 Build the webapp (need to do this any time a file in the webapp is changed):

     gulp build

+Assuming you're using the included Gradle wrapper (recommended, as this project only runs on Gradle 2), you'll need to make the Gradle wrapper executable:

+    chmod 755 gradlew

 Fire up Spring Boot, which runs an embedded Tomcat server: